FlowForwarding/LINC-Switch/docs/mininet_integration.md

 Mininet is a tool facilitating creation of realistic virtual networks.
 More you can find on Mininet [official website](http://mininet.org/).

 Now LINC-Switch is shipped with Mininet and can be ran as a part of its virtual network.
-The aim of this integration is to provide easy to setup environment for testing different scenarios with LINC-Switch in the lead role.
+The aim of this integration is to provide easy to setup environment for testing different scenarios with LINC-Switch in the leading role.
 Particularly Mininet allows for creating topologies using python API.
 It will be very convenient to use python scripts as a mean of exchanging topologies and scenarios.
 In addition, Mininet has a power CLI that allows quickly run some simple test case.

 ## Table of Contents ##
 1. [Installation](#installation)